Losant/losant-docs/docs/dashboards/custom-chart.md

 ### Datasets

-Once you have selected an application, you must choose a dataset to include on your custom chart.
-The datasets that you can form are time series, gauge, and data table sets.
-You can enter as many datasets as you wish to include on your custom chart.
-All datasets must have a query name as it is what is referenced in the Vega-Lite configuration for reading that dataset.

-If you wish to retrieve data from a third-party URL, including any of your own Experience Endpoints, those can be included as part of Vega-Lite's [data configuration](https://vega.github.io/vega-lite/docs/data.html#url).

 ![Datasets](/images/workflows/custom-chart-datasets.png "Datasets")

 #### Time Series Datasets

 Time series datasets provide the value of a single attribute from a selected device over a duration of time at a selected resolution.
-The result of the time series query will reflect the [time series data schema](../rest-api/schemas/#time-series-data).
 The values returned from the query will be returned as an array of objects in the form of `{ time: <time>, value: <value> }`.
 The value returned will reflect the selected attribute's value specified at a specific time.

 ![Time Series Query](/images/workflows/custom-chart-time-series-query.png "Time Series Query")